DaoCloud/DaoCloud-docs/docs/en/docs/baize/intro/install.md

     **The above components must be installed, otherwise it may cause the functionality to not work properly.**

-After completing the above tasks, you can now perform task training and model development in the Baize module.
+After completing the above tasks, you can now perform task training and model development in the Intelligent Engine module.
 For detailed usage, you can refer to the following:

 ### Introduction to Preheating Components

-In the data management provided by the Baize module, the preheating capability of datasets relies on a storage service, and it is recommended to use an NFS service:
+In the data management provided by the Intelligent Engine module, the preheating capability of datasets relies on a storage service, and it is recommended to use an NFS service:

 - Deploy NFS Server